Production Coordinator Training Programme: Bristol and Cardiff

 - You must have proven organisational, team working and scheduling skills, please outline this experience in your application.

-- You must be able to attend all seven days of training.
+- You must be able to attend all eight days of training.

-- You must be able to attend training in Bristol.
+- You must be able to attend training online.

 - You must be able to work on a three month (paid) placement in or around Bristol and Cardiff.

-- You have the right to work in the UK.
+- You must have the right to work in the UK.

-- You are able to attend an interview in Bristol the week commencing 20th April 2020.
+- You are able to attend an interview online the week commencing 08th of February 2021